 By Bethany Bouw

-Often when doing business or living overseas, people are asked to prove that they are US residents for tax purposes to eliminate or reduce foreign tax withholding.
-Residency certification may be needed to claim tax treaty benefits or exemptions from value added tax (VAT).
+Often when doing business or living overseas, foreign countries ask people to prove that they are US residents for tax purposes to eliminate or reduce foreign tax withholding.
+You may need residency certification to claim tax treaty benefits or exemptions from value added tax (VAT).
 Doing so is not as simple as showing a copy of your driver’s license or other government issued identification.
 Instead, there is an important process you must follow to obtain the proper documents which prove your US residency to foreign jurisdictions.

 |Step 1||Determine which country requires the certification documentation and obtain, if needed, the foreign claim form/UK certification form.|